 - 10. Why do the scientists separate the aggressive parrots from the gentler parrots?
-How does this help the parrots survive?
+How does this help more parrots survive?
 Is this an example of a physical or a behavioral adaptation? - 11.
 Why do the scientists cage younger parrots with adult parrots?
 How does this help more parrots survive?
 Is this an example of a physical or behavioral adaptation? - 12.
-Compare the aviaries to zoos. - 13.
+How are the aviaries similar to and different from zoos? - 13.
 Why do you think the scientists want to release captive-bred parrots into the wild, rather than just keeping them in the aviaries?
-What are the risks of releasing captive-born and -raised parrots into the wild?
-How might these parrots have additional challenges compared to wild-born parrots? - 14.
-If you were in charge of the aviaries, would you release the captive-born parrots into the wild or would you keep them in captivity?
+What are the risks of releasing captive born and raised parrots into the wild?
+How might those parrots have additional challenges compared to wild-born parrots? - 14.
+If you were in charge of one of the aviaries, would you release the captive-born parrots into the wild or would you keep them in captivity?
 Why?
-What are the benefits and risks of releasing?
-Of keeping the animals in captivity? - 15.
+What are the benefits and challenges of releasing?
+What are the benefits and challenges of keeping animals in captivity? - 15.
 What do you think the authors want you to learn from this book about the history of the Puerto Rican parrot?
-What is the main idea of the book? - 16.
-What does this book teach about sustainability and the impact of humans on sustainability practices and efforts?

-- 17. Do you think it is important for communities and governments to save endangered species?
+What is the main idea of the book?
+What are supporting details that confirm the main idea? - 16.
+What does this book teach about sustainability and the impact of humans on sustainability practices and efforts? - 17.
+Do you think it is important for communities and governments to save endangered species?
 Why do you think so?
-What might happen if we don't promote children's education programs or create safe places for wildlife? - 18.
+What might happen if we didn't promote children's education programs or create safe places for wildlife? - 18.
 How might the Puerto Rican parrot be a symbol for the people of Puerto Rico? - 19.
 The main text and the afterword both give facts about the Puerto Rican parrot and the recovery efforts.
 How are those sections different from each other?
 How are they similar?
-How are both texts examples of nonfiction?
+How are both texts examples of informational nonfiction?